Nuri McBride is a perfumer and cultural historian whose work explores fragrance as a form of storytelling, collective memory, and material ethics.

 Learn more here

-By clicking submit, you agree to share your email address with Nuri McBride and TinyLetter to receive a monthly newsletter and any required correspondence related to your subscription from Nuri McBride.
+By clicking submit, you agree to share your email address with Nuri McBride, Atropos Parfums, and EmailOctopus to receive a monthly newsletter and any required correspondence related to your subscription from Nuri McBride.
 Use the unsubscribe link in those emails to opt-out at any time.
 Please see the site’s privacy policy for further information.